Iammilansoni/buddy-platform/README.md

-# 📚 BUDDY - Academic Marketplace
+# 📚 BUDDY - Academic Marketplace Internship Assignment

 ## 📝 Table of Contents
 - [About the Project](#about-the-project)